 I often think about how differently we would all live our lives if we had more awareness of our mortality.
 Suppose we were to approach our lives conscious that the week, year and decade are never guaranteed.
 Would it change the way we love each other?
 The way we treat strangers?
 The planet?
 Our jobs?
 Would we be braver?
 More reckless or at ease?
 Would it increase our anxiety?
 Or is our social discomfort with discussions of death behind our ever-growing unease?

-When I talked to others about this recently, one friend told me how grief has made them a better person.
+When I recently talked to others about this, one friend told me how grief has made them a better person.
 That they were a bit of an asshole until it hit them, and now they are much more compassionate.
-Others have found that it has enhanced their delight in seeing friends and family have new babies and watching nieces and nephews grow up.
-It made them realise how we need to find the joy in life’s journey as well as the pain.
+Others have found that it has enhanced their delight to see friends and family have new babies and watch nieces and nephews grow up.
+It made them realise how we need to find joy in life’s journey as well as the pain.

 It has made me more insecure about my connections with people who love me.
 Like I crave it much more than before, but it seems like it can never be satisfied.